BUPTSSE-Zero/collaborative-filtering-mapreduce/Readme.md

 ## Configure Properties

-Before importing this project, you should configure some properties in `gradle.properties`:
+Before building this project, you should configure some properties in `gradle.properties`:

-+ `PROJECT_HADOOP_VERSION`: the version of your installed Hadoop.
++ `PROJECT_HADOOP_VERSION`: version of your installed Hadoop.

 + `HADOOP_HOME`: Hadoop installation path.